haoyehaoye/website/docs/concepts/services-networking/service.md

 When the backend `Service` is created, the Kubernetes master assigns a virtual IP address, for example 10.0.0.1.
 Assuming the `Service` port is 1234, the `Service` is observed by all of the `kube-proxy` instances in the cluster.
-When a proxy sees a new `Service`, it opens a new random port, establishes an iptables redirect from the VIP to this new port, and starts accepting connections on it.
+<span style="color:red"> When a proxy sees a new `Service`, it opens a new random port, establishes an
+iptables redirect from the VIP to this new port, and starts accepting connections on it. </span>

 When a client connects to the VIP the iptables rule kicks in, and redirects the packets to the `Service proxy`'s own port.
 The `Service proxy` chooses a